klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost.md

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

 {% hint style="success" %}
-NOTE: With the protocol upgrade, or the "hard fork", computation costs have been changed.
+NOTE: Computation costs have been changed with the protocol upgrade, or the hard fork.
 If you want the previous document, please refer to [previous document](computation-cost-previous.md).

-v1.7.0 Protocol Upgrade - incompatible changes including **Istanbul** Hard-Fork items and klaytn own items.
+v1.7.0 Protocol Upgrade - incompatible changes including the **Istanbul** hard fork items and Klaytn's own items.
 It has been enabled from block number `#75373312`.
 Cypress mainnet will be subject to the same protocol upgrade in the next version.

-v1.7.3 Protocol Upgrade - incompatible changes including BaseFee **London** Hard-Fork item.
+v1.7.3 Protocol Upgrade - incompatible changes including Base Fee from the **London** hard fork.
 It has been enabled from block number `#80295291`.
 Cypress mainnet will be subject to the same protocol upgrade in the next version.
 {% endhint %}